joshanthony/joshanthony/README.md

 ### Hi there 👋

-I’m a full-stack developer from Brisbane, Australia, passionate about building scalable and efficient software systems that serve high-traffic platforms using C#, .NET, React, Python, Azure and more.
+I’m a full-stack developer from Brisbane, Australia, passionate about building scalable and efficient software systems that serve high-traffic applications using C#, .NET, React, Python, Azure and more.

 #### BIO